Work package

 - Establishment of a prospective cohort of MDR/RR-TB patients in Germany

-- Determination of differentiated therapy results
+- Determination of differentiated therapy outcomes

-Secondary goals
+Secondary objectives

 - Comparison of new shortened MDR/RR-TB therapies (6–9 months) with individualized therapy (approx. 18 months)